onflow/docs/docs/cadence/language/access-control.md

 ## Entitlements

 Entitlements are a unique feature of Cadence that provide granular access control to each member of a struct or resource.
-Entitlements can be declared in like other types in a program using special syntax:
+Entitlements can be declared using the following syntax:

 ```cadence
 entitlement E